vassishap/masv/README.md

 ## Citation
 If you use MASV in your research, please cite:
-> MASV: A high-resolution and transparent Python script for denoising fungal amplicon sequence variants Vasilii Shapkin, Tomáš Větrovský, Miroslav Kolařík, Petr Kohout [Journal, Year]
+> MASV: A high-resolution and transparent Python script for denoising fungal amplicon sequence variants Vasilii Shapkin, Miroslav Kolařík, Petr Kohout, Tomáš Větrovský [Journal, Year]